Hi & Thanks For the Opportunity of Appraising Your Property.

 You won’t need to decide an asking price at the time of your property Appraisal.

-Sellers have found this is best discussed once again, reviewed then decided on after their property was completely ready and before the marketing begins.
+Sellers have found this is best reviewed and decided after their property was completely ready and before the marketing begins.

-You can adjust your asking price at that time also, depending on which Method of Sale you choose.
+You can also adjust your asking price, depending on which Method of Sale you choose.

 So, if you are serious about selling, invest in the best marketing plan available to ensure your property gets seen by as many qualified buyers as possible.

-Our Marketing WILL Put Your Property in The Spotlight so it Becomes The Star Attraction.
+Our Marketing WILL Put Your Property in WILL Put Your Property in The Spotlight so it Becomes The Star Attraction.

-** How Do You Make Your Place, The Hero – The Desirable Prize? **
+** How Will We Help You Make Your Place, The Hero – The Desirable Prize? **

 Please review the links below

 The sale of your property is a partnership.
-You’ll discover that you can rely on us to help & keep you informed
+You can rely on us to help & keep you informed

 - Frequently Asked Questions